Boundary

 - A publicly accessible Ubuntu instance used in the Connect to Your First Target tutorial.

-- A ssh key-pair that can be used to authenticate with the Ubuntu instance.
+- An ssh key-pair for authenticating with the Ubuntu instance.

 Authenticate with Boundary Desktop

-Next you will launch the Boundary Desktop app and connect it to the running controller.
+Next you will launch the Boundary Desktop app and connect it to the HCP Boundary controller.

 Enter the Boundary server Cluster URL and click Submit.